jeremiedecock/snippets/kubernetes/9_secret_git_sealed_secret/README.md

 ## 3. Deploy

-`kubectl apply -f configmap.yml -f sealedsecret.yml -f deployment.yml -f service.yml`
+`kubectl apply -f configmap.yml -f sealedsecret.yml -f deployment.yml -f service.yml -n snippet-secret-demo`

-The controller decrypts the SealedSecret and creates a normal Secret named `hello`, which is why `deployment.yml` is **byte-for-byte identical** to the one in `9_secret_base64`: the app knows nothing about any of this.
+The controller decrypts the SealedSecret and creates a normal Secret named `my-secret`, which is why `deployment.yml` is **byte-for-byte identical** to the one in `9_secret_base64`: the app knows nothing about any of this.

 ```
-kubectl get sealedsecret,secret hello
+kubectl get sealedsecret,secret my-secret -n snippet-secret-demo
 ```

-Use it: `kubectl port-forward service/hello 8080:80`, then `curl http://localhost:8080/` → the token appears, exactly as in `9_secret_base64`.
+Use it: `kubectl port-forward service/my-service 8080:80 -n snippet-secret-demo`, then `curl http://localhost:8080/` → the token appears, exactly as in `9_secret_base64`.

 ## What this does *not* fix

 ```
-kubectl get secret hello -o jsonpath='{.data.token}' | base64 -d
+kubectl get secret my-secret -o jsonpath='{.data.token}' -n snippet-secret-demo | base64 -d
 ```

 ... still prints the token.
 The Secret that ends up in the cluster is an